obra/jmap-mcp/README.md

-# JMAP MCP Server
+# Fastmail Aibo

-An agent-first Model Context Protocol (MCP) server for managing email through JMAP-compliant servers like FastMail, Cyrus IMAP, and Stalwart.
+An agent-first Model Context Protocol (MCP) server for Fastmail - email (via JMAP), calendar (via CalDAV), and contacts (via CardDAV).

+**"Aibo" (相棒) means "partner" or "buddy" in Japanese - your AI's faithful companion for managing Fastmail.**

-**Unlike other email integrations, this MCP is designed for how AI agents actually work with email** - not just a thin wrapper around raw JMAP APIs.
+**Unlike other email integrations, this MCP is designed for how AI agents actually work** - not just a thin wrapper around raw APIs.

 ## What Makes This Different

-Most email MCPs expose raw protocols, forcing agents to make multiple calls to do simple things.
+Most MCPs expose raw protocols, forcing agents to make multiple calls to do simple things.
 This MCP follows different principles:

 - **One call gets you useful data** - `search` returns summaries with previews, not just IDs that need another fetch
 - **Bodies are always included** - `show` returns actual email content, not blob references to chase down